ionic-team/capacitor/site/docs-md/apis/index.md

 # Capacitor APIs

-Capacitors includes a number of APIs that are available to all Capacitor projects.
+Capacitor includes a number of Native APIs that are available to all Capacitor apps.
+These can be thought of as Capacitor "core plugins," and they make it easy to access commonly needed functionality on each platform.

-In Cordova projects these functionalities were traditionally covered by core plugins and user space plugins.
+For those coming from Cordova, the core Capacitor APIs cover much of the core Cordova plugins, and also include some new ones.

 ## Available Capacitor APIs